NSUR COIN (NSUR) Price Tops $0.0001 on Exchanges

 About NSUR COIN

 NSUR COIN’s genesis date was October 14th, 2021.
 NSUR COIN’s total supply is 200,000,000,000 tokens.
 The Reddit community for NSUR COIN is https://reddit.com/r/nsurcoin and the currency’s Github account can be viewed here.
-NSUR COIN’s official message board is blog.nsurcoin.com.
+The official website for NSUR COIN is nsurcoin.com.
 NSUR COIN’s official Twitter account is @nsurcoin and its Facebook page is accessible here.
-The official website for NSUR COIN is nsurcoin.com.
+The official message board for NSUR COIN is blog.nsurcoin.com.

-It is usually not presently possible to purchase alternative cryptocurrencies such as NSUR COIN directly using US dollars.
-Investors seeking to acquire NSUR COIN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NSUR COIN using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as NSUR COIN directly using U.S. dollars.
+Investors seeking to trade NSUR COIN should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy NSUR COIN using one of the exchanges listed above.

 Receive News & Updates for NSUR COIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NSUR COIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.